 For almost a decade, I had the good fortune of working for former McKinsey consultants.
 They taught me two simple, yet valuable, data-driven frameworks.
 Below, I’ll explain how we applied these frameworks to optimize sales engagement at SalesLoft.

 The first framework is called an issue tree.
 Here, you start with an end-goal.
 Then, work your way down by asking what mutually-exclusive (i.e., independent) and collectively-exhaustive (i.e., complete) strategic levers drive successful attainment of the goal.
-Since collectively-exhaustive can be exhausting, I push myself to think of 2 to 5 ‘children’ for each ‘parent’ in the issue tree.
+Since collectively-exhaustive can be, well, exhausting, I push myself to think of 2 to 5 ‘children’ for each ‘parent’ in the issue tree.

 Enough theory on this first framework.
 Let’s look at optimizing outbound sales development representative (SDR) performance using an issue tree.